008programmer/abp-app-communication-using-client/Post.md

-# 2- Adopting the new .slnx format to organize applications and services in a streamlined solution
+# 3- Replacing dynamic proxies with static proxies

 ## Introduction

-This post is part of my <i>`Managing Communication and Restructring blazor UI in ABP Multi-App`</i>.
+This post is part of my <i>`Managing Communication and Restructring blazor UI in ABP Multi-App`</i> series.
 We are working with three primary applications:

 - `Prabh.Stock` – Manages stock-related functionality
 - `Prabh.News` – Handles market news and updates
 - `Prabh.Finance` – Aggregates financial data, integrating both stock and news insights

-In this article, we’ll simplify running one or more applications simultaneously by introducing a new .slnx solution file at the root level.
-We’ll add all related projects into it using Visual Studio and organize them into solution folders for better maintainability.
+In this article, we’ll switch from dynamic to static client proxies in ABP and explore the key benefits of using static proxies, such as improved performance, stronger typing, and better maintainability.

 These applications use `Blazor` for the UI layer and `PostgreSQL` as the database provider.

-### 💻 Source Code

-Source code of the this completed post is [available on GitHub](https://github.com/008programmer/abp-multiple-apps-communication-and-restructuring/tree/2-manage-complexity-by-new-slnx).

 ### 🖼️ Screenshots